Reed Canary Grass as a Biomass Crop

 Uses and Benefits

-• Reed canary grass has a high gross calorific value (dry ~18.2 MJ kg-1), exceeding that of wheat and Miscanthus.
+- Reed canary grasshas a high gross calorific value (dry ~18.2 MJ kg-1), exceeding that of wheat and Miscanthus.
 Ash content (~3-8 %) depends particularly on harvest, management, and site.

-• Reed canary grass has carbon sequestration potential and can be used for a prolonged ‘fallow’ period in a rotation where soil health can recover from more intensive arable practices and organic matter can be accrued.
+- Reed canary grass has carbon sequestration potential and can be used for a prolonged ‘fallow’ period in a rotation where soil health can recover from more intensive arable practices and organic matter can be accrued.

-• Reed canary grass creates habitat for diverse wildlife including birds and small mammals.
+- Reed canary grass creates habitat for diverse wildlife including birds and small mammals.

-• Reed canary grass can mitigate greenhouse gas emissions and reduce nitrate leaching, acting as a buffer crop.
+- Reed canary grass can mitigate greenhouse gas emissions and reduce nitrate leaching, acting as a buffer crop.

-• Reed canary grass can be integrated into multifunctional landscapes as a biomass crop providing benefits of supporting ecosystem services and mitigating environmental impacts.
+- Reed canary grass can be integrated into multifunctional landscapes as a biomass crop providing benefits of supporting ecosystem services and mitigating environmental impacts.

-• Reed canary grass can be used for livestock feeding provided it is low in alkaloids (eg. Marathon or Palaton variety).
+- Reed canary grass can be used for livestock feeding provided it is low in alkaloids (eg. Marathon or Palaton variety).
 It has good absorption properties and is a viable alternative to straw as bedding material for livestock.

-• Reed canary grass has potential to remove contaminants from soil and water.
+- Reed canary grass has potential to remove contaminants from soil and water.

 Establishment

 Reed canary grass is planted by seed.
-It requires a firm, smooth seedbed and timely weed control during establishment, with fertilizer where nitrogen is limiting.
+It requires a firm, smooth seedbed and timely weed control during establishment, with fertiliser where nitrogen is limiting.
 Seed can be broadcasted or planted using a conventional seed drill.
 Conventional seed drilling provides more uniform stand development and seed depth.
-The ideal time to plant RCG is between March and April when soils are moist, and the root system has plenty of time to establish.
+The ideal time to plant Reed canary grass is between March and April when soils are moist, and the root system has plenty of time to establish.
 The recommended seeding rate for forage production is 5-10 kg ha-1 with row spacing of 12.5 cm, at a depth of about 2 cm.
 Rolling is recommended both before and after sowing to conserve the moisture in the seedbed followed by application of broadleaf herbicide to control weeds.
 Growth can be slow during the first year of cultivation while the root and rhizome system establishes.
 Harvesting can usually commence from year two.
 Nutrients translocate to the rhizomes over the autumn and winter period, providing energy for new shoots in spring, and improving the sustainability of the crop and quality of the biomass for combustion purposes.

 Site Suitability